 Now that you’re already landed in Rome, and you are ready to move around.
 What do you do?

 The easiest way is to take the taxi.
 Its very convenient, although I don’t really recommend it so much because it can be quite pricey.
-Even with a legit taxi, one way trip alone from the airport to your lodgings alone can cost about 50 euro.
+Even with a legit taxi, one way trip alone from the airport to your lodgings alone can cost at least 50 euro.
 Moreover there are too many horror stories where unlicensed taxis totally cheat off unsuspecting tourists.

 On the other hand, while public transportation takes longer, its more affordable.
 The train connecting from the airport to the city centre costs about 5 euro.
-And when you’re in the city centre you are free to travel with busses and underground train tickets going for 1 euro one way.
-But there are also tourists tickets that you could purchase for unlimited rides.
-Just always remember to validate your ticket just before boarding.
+And when you’re in the city centre you are free to travel with unlimited public buses for 90 minutes as well as underground train tickets going for 1.50 euro one way.

 By the way, Ron in Rome has made an exceptional post of riding busses in Rome.

 Another way that I really like is by taking the open bus.
 With this bus, you could have an overview of all the monuments in Rome for about 15 euro and when something catches your fancy, you stop and explore.
-This ticket is valid for 2 days which is more or less enough to explore the main monuments!
+This ticket is valid for 2 days which is more or less enough to explore the main monuments.

 What should I visit in Rome?

-There are heaps to things to see here in Rome!
+There are heaps to things to see here in Rome.
 I advice you to plan your route and schedule in advance because it can get quite tiring to try to visit all in one go.

 If not, here are some places that you must not miss when you are visiting Rome.